 1. SWAN FILMS WEBSITE TERMS & CONDITIONS

-By using the Website, you confirm that you accept these terms and conditions of use and that you agree to comply with them.
+By using the Websites, you confirm that you accept these terms and conditions of use and that you agree to comply with them.

-If you do not agree to these terms and conditions of use, you must not use the Website.
+If you do not agree to these terms and conditions of use, you must not use the Websites.

 Other Applicable Terms & Policies

-The following additional terms also apply to your use of the Website:
+The following additional terms also apply to your use of the Websites:

-The Website is operated by Swan Films Ltd (“We”, “Our”, “Swan Films”).
+The Websites are operated by Swan Films Ltd (“We”, “Our”, “Swan Films”).
 We are registered in England and Wales under company number 08741246 and have our registered office at 12 Orleston Mews, London, N7 8LL.
 You can contact us by telephoning us at +44 (0) 20 3095 9490 or by writing to us at firstname.lastname@example.org.